JohnEstropia/CoreStore/README.md

 ## What CoreStore does better:

 - **Heavily supports multiple persistent stores per data stack**, just the way *.xcdatamodeld* files are designed to.
 CoreStore will also manage one data stack by default, but you can create and manage as many as you need.
-- **Incremental Migrations!** Just tell the data stack the sequence of model versions and CoreStore will automatically use incremental migrations if needed on stores added to that stack.
+- **Progressive Migrations!** Just tell the data stack the sequence of model versions and CoreStore will automatically use progressive migrations if needed on stores added to that stack.
 - Ability to **plug-in your own logging framework**
 - Gets around a limitation with other Core Data wrappers where the entity name should be the same as the `NSManagedObject` subclass name.
 CoreStore loads entity-to-class mappings from the managed object model file, so you are **free to name entities and their class names independently**.
 - Provides type-safe, easy to configure **observers to replace `NSFetchedResultsController` and KVO**